NBB5858/Kidney-Segmentation/README.md

 for some view, the pixel was classified as belonging to a blood vessel.

 ## Conclusion
-Below is an example of segmentation mask produced during validation.
 The challenge was a great way to dive into an area that I previously knew nothing about, and develop working knowledge in a short period of time.
 Plus, it's pretty satisfying to see some of the segmentation masks produced during validation:
 ![](Other/example.png)